sateesh3048/employeeserviceDemo/milestone3/HelloWorldGuide.md

 ```

 To access greet message via Get method call, We need to add
-to apply @GetMapping annotation on top of the greet method like shown below
+ @GetMapping annotation on top of the greet method like shown below

 ```
     @GetMapping("/welcome")